top of page

 This Tailgate Talk is part of the NLTAPA collection.

 Do you drive a state-owned vehicle?
-If so, your worst nightmare could be right around the corner.
-Recent studies have revealed that each year, more than one in three “company” vehicles are involved in an accident.
-According to the National Safety Council, two-thirds of these accidents were at least partially caused by a driver error while traveling on highways.
+If so, your worst nightmare could be just around the corner.
+Studies show that each year, more than one in three company vehicles are involved in an accident.
+According to the National Safety Council, two-thirds of these accidents are at least partially caused by driver error on highways.

-• Whenever possible, pre-plan your travel route by studying a map or getting directions.
-If you are traveling along an unfamiliar route, schedule a little extra time into the trip.
-Consider such things as: weather conditions; known traffic hazards; congested areas; and the type of roadway.
+• Whenever possible, plan your travel route in advance by studying a map or getting directions.
+If you are traveling along an unfamiliar route, allow extra time for the trip.
+Consider factors such as weather conditions, known traffic hazards, congested areas, and the type of roadway.

-• Obey all traffic laws and don't exceed the speed limit.
-Your performance as an employee counts behind the wheel too!
-Evaluate the traffic conditions all around you.
-Be prepared to adjust your speed accordingly.
+• Obey all traffic laws and do not exceed the speed limit.
+Your performance as an employee matters behind the wheel, too.
+Continuously evaluate traffic conditions around you and be prepared to adjust your speed accordingly.

-• Keep your eyes on the road and be attentive.
-Always be prepared for possible obstructions, slowing or stopping vehicles, or pedestrians who may run or step into the traffic lanes.
+• Keep your eyes on the road and stay alert.
+Always be ready for possible obstructions, slowing or stopping vehicles, and pedestrians who may step into traffic lanes unexpectedly.

-• Use two-way radios and cellular telephones minimally.
-When using a device, it must be operated hands free to comply with traffic laws, if the device continues to be a distraction pull off the road or offer to talk later.
-Remember that driving safely is the priority…not talking on the phone!
+• Use two-way radios and cell phones minimally.
+If you must use a device, operate it hands-free to comply with traffic laws.
+If the device continues to be a distraction, pull off the road or postpone the call.
+Driving safely should always be your top priority—not talking on the phone.

-• Adjust mirrors before your trip and use them often to monitor the traffic around you.
-Know your vehicles blind spots and take them into consideration when making any move.
+• Adjust your mirrors before your trip and use them frequently to monitor traffic around you.
+Be aware of your vehicle’s blind spots and factor them in before making any maneuver.

-• Do not create a situation that allows yourself and other drivers to be "trapped."
-Be considerate and signal your turning or braking intentions early.
+• Avoid creating situations that could trap you or other drivers.
+Be considerate and signal your turning or braking intentions well in advance.

 bottom of page